25 Team Productivity Automation Statistics

 1. 67% of knowledge workers spend over 3 hours daily on manual coordination

 The McKinsey Global Institute found that knowledge workers waste more than three hours every day on manual coordination tasks.
-This represents nearly 40% of a standard workday lost to activities that add no strategic value.
-The cognitive load of switching between these tasks further reduces the quality of actual productive work.
+That is nearly 40% of a standard workday going to activities that add no strategic value.
+And the constant switching between those tasks chips away at the quality of the work that actually matters.

 2. 94% of workers perform repetitive tasks that could be automated

-Nearly all workers, 94% according to research, still perform repetitive, time-consuming tasks that automation could handle.
-This statistic reveals the massive untapped potential for productivity improvement across every industry.
-Teams using AI task capture eliminate these manual bottlenecks by automatically identifying and routing work from messages.
+Nearly all workers, 94% according to research, still spend time on repetitive, time-consuming tasks that automation could handle.
+There is huge untapped room to improve productivity in every industry.
+Teams using AI task capture clear these manual bottlenecks by automatically spotting work in messages and routing it where it needs to go.

 3. 60% of companies have implemented automation in at least one process

 By 2024, 60% of organizations had deployed automation in at least one business function.
-This adoption rate demonstrates that automation has moved from experimental to essential.
-Companies without automation strategies now face competitive disadvantages in speed, cost efficiency, and talent retention.
+At that rate, automation has clearly moved from experimental to essential.
+Companies without an automation strategy now fall behind on speed, cost efficiency, and talent retention.

 Eliminating the ‘Manual Tax’: Statistics on Automated Task Capture